 Spearheaded by Google, the AMP Project is “an open-source initiative which enables the creation of websites that are consistently fast, engaging and high-performing across devices and distribution platforms.”

 AMPs have pretty much become the standard for fast-loading mobile pages and what a website should include from a mobile angle.

 They load much faster than standard pages, but maintain the functionality as well.
-Think of it as an HTML page that has been purpose-built to be prerendered and deliver faster experience on mobile devices.
+Think of it as an HTML page that has been purpose-built to be pre-rendered and deliver faster experience on mobile devices.

 In addition to specialised code, the actual experience itself should be optimal from a user perspective.
 In a nutshell, it should deliver the information they are looking for, and do it faster across all devices.

-However, recent analysis shows that AMP pages can have an negative impact on conversions rates - a claim of a 70% of a drop from Rockstar Coders underpins the need to test every change you make to ensure it has a positive impact on your business.
+However, recent analysis shows that AMP pages can have a negative impact on conversions rates - a claim of a 70% of a drop from Rockstar Coders underpins the need to test every change you make to ensure it has a positive impact on your business.